helinwang/dex/README.md

 - Install [Barreto-Naehrig curves](https://github.com/dfinity/bn)

-  - Ubuntu or Mac can use the latest prebuilt libraries in the readme page.
+  - Ubuntu or OSX can use the latest prebuilt libraries in the readme page.

-  - Make sure the include file and built libraries are installed in `/usr/include` and `/usr/lib` respectively (or anywhere else the Go build toolchain can find).
+  - Install the include files and built libraries into `/usr/include` and `/usr/lib` respectively (or anywhere else the Go build toolchain can find).

   - Install dependencies `apt install llvm g++ libgmp-dev libssl-dev`, they are required by cgo when linking the libraries.